appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2021-03-11-User-Defined-Dynamic-Filter.md

 - You may delete filters anytime from both the interfaces of Custom Filter.
 - For every operation you perform with Custom Filter - Create, Edit, Delete & Execute, you will be updated with its operation on your [FEEDS](/accessing%20portal/accessing-portal/#feeds) section.
 - You need to keep your Processflow deployed, to Execute with Custom filter.
+- While the Custom Filter is on its Execution process, the Autosync remains PAUSED until it is completed.
+Any operation scheduled during that time will be paused and will be resumes immediately, once its over.